kevinafernandez/beetrack/README.md

 * `app/views` - Contains a template for display the vehicles and map

 * `app/public/lib/javascript` - Contain a template for create the logic with Google maps

+* `rspec` - Contains a folder where we define all the tests for the app (models, controllers, routing, workers)

 * `db` - Contains the migrations needed to create our database schema.